-Petřín is a huge park that stretches from the top of the hill in Prague 1 down to Prague 5, and it is the perfect location for a scenic walk in Prague.
+Petřín is a huge park that stretches from the top of the hill in Prague 1 down to Prague 5, and it is the perfect location for a scenic walk when studying abroad in Prague.
 It offers many of the best views in the city as well as orchards, gardens, and vineyards spread throughout it.
 Its forest-like feel makes it a magical place in the fall when all the leaves turn bright yellow and red.
 It’s very common to see people walking their dogs here, reading, or even hammocking.
 Through this park is also the Petřín Lookout Tower, which is a tower one-fifth of the size of the Eiffel Tower that you can climb up and view the expanse of Prague when you reach the top.
 There is even a restaurant you can eat at if you walk far into the park enough.

 Kofárna Café is a quaint cafe located in Prague 5 with amazing drinks and treats; I personally love it for its cheesecake.
 It’s my favorite cafe for doing homework because of its warm atmosphere – but especially for the fact that it has Wi-Fi and outlets.
 It’s a beautiful walk through the Kampa park to reach Kofárna when walking from school.